RootRabbitShellHopperInc/Writeups/CTF Writeups/THM - Easy Peasy.md

 ![](../Pasted%20image%2020251103165047.png)

-Beside hidden, there appears to be some type of hash.
-Lets check it out in CyberChef and see if anything interesting happens.
+Beside hidden, there appears to be some type of encoded line or hash.
+Let's check it out in CyberChef and see if anything interesting happens.

 ![](../Pasted%20image%2020251103165127.png)